 When and where you get your vaccine will depend on which group you belong to:

-- risk groups (except those in primary school and year 8) will be invited to get the vaccine by their GP
+- risk groups (except those in primary and secondary schools) will be invited to get the vaccine by their GP

 - pre-school children will be offered the vaccine by their GP

-- all children in primary school and those in year 8, including children in risk groups, will get the vaccine in school – sign and return the consent form
+- all children in primary and secondary school, including children in risk groups, will get the vaccine in school if their parents sign and return the consent form

-- household contacts of those of who received shielding letters should contact their GP to get the vaccine
+- household contacts of those of who are immuno-compromised should contact their GP to get the vaccine